-Green beans are a vegetable that I could eat all day long, next to broccoli.
+Green beans are a vegetable that I could eat all day long, second only to broccoli.

-This was originally from one of Rachael Ray’s “30-Minute Meals” episodes years ago, but as I look for the recipe now, it seems to no longer exist.
+This was originally from one of Rachael Ray’s “30-Minute Meals” episodes years ago, but as I look for the recipe now, it seems to no longer exist online.
 Hmmm…

-I have approximated the ingredients, so please don’t be too upset if they’re off.
+I have approximated the ingredients and measurements for my own adaptation which you see here, so please don’t be too upset if they’re off.
 All I can say is estimate, to taste.

 - Ingredients and measurements are approximate.
 My best advice is to add seasonings to taste.

 - Dried thyme can be used in place of fresh.
 Fresh lemon and/or lemon zest can be added for extra oomph!

 The kids love ripping the beans open to eat the insides… so they do literally eat the beans – lol!
 I have yet to fully win them over with the full bean itself, but I’ll get them eventually.
 Maybe our recipes for crispy, oven-baked green bean fries or this spicy garlic version will be the ultimate winners!

 Hubs likes this side dish, and so do I. And although we’re halfway to hitting the top of the charts with this one, I will still continue to make it.

 Make delicious green beans flavored with thyme, tomatoes, and some lemon.
 My kids love it and I’m sure yours will too!
 And they’re so easy to prepare.